 In the northeast states, Massachusetts has had the most human cases, and outbreaks have historically occurred in the southeastern part of that state every 10 to 20 years.
 New Hampshire has had a recent increase in reported cases.
 Since 2005, New Hampshire has recorded nine human cases.

-The 2017 Vermont Arbovirus Surveillance Plan is a revised version of the 2015 plan, which was focused on responding to Eastern equine encephalitis virus (EEEV).
-This 2017 revision continues the focus on EEEV, but also includes information on West Nile virus (WNV).
+The 2019 Vermont Arbovirus Surveillance Plan is a revised version of the 2017 plan.
 This plan includes information about education, surveillance and guidance about the state’s response to a positive EEEV finding.
 It also includes information on West Nile Virus (WNV).

 This plan is based upon the most up-to-date scientific information available and incorporates guidelines from the Centers for Disease Control and Prevention (CDC) and the recommendations of the Vermont Agency of Agriculture, Food and Markets (VAAFM) and the Vermont Department of Health (VDH).